 Land Use, Zoning and Historic Preservation

-Emily is one the state’s leading land use law experts.
+Emily is one of the state’s leading land use law experts.
 She represents clients before planning commissions, zoning boards of appeal, historic district commissions, and administrative hearing officers, where she is adept at positioning projects for approval and laying the groundwork for legal challenges when necessary.

 Emily’s recent project experience includes planned development zoning for a sports and entertainment arena, special land use permits and zoning variances for a utility-scale wind energy facility, airport zoning permits and variances for wind turbines, approval of new construction in a local historic district, negotiation of a consent judgment following an appeal of the denial of a special land use permit for a utility substation, and local and county permitting for utility-scale solar energy projects.

 Public Law and Government Affairs

 Emily serves as special outside counsel to governmental authorities on a variety of issues, including matters arising under the Michigan and U.S. Constitutions, Michigan Zoning Enabling Act, Michigan Election Law, and the Michigan Regulation and Taxation of Marihuana Act.
 She also advises clients on issues arising under the Open Meetings Act, Freedom of Information Act, and under laws governing public official conflicts of interest.